 Once you have found a few strategies for getting out of bed when you are struggling with depression, put them into practice!
 The day ahead might seem scary.
 You might feel like you can’t handle it.
 Everybody feels this way sometimes.
 Find a way to inspire yourself to meet the challenge of the day.
 You can handle it.

-If you’ve read this article and put into practice the tips listed above you may benefit from having a therapist hold you accountable while also helping you to process barriers to your success.
-Call us today at 267-495-4951 to see how we might be able to help.
+If you’ve read this article and put into practice the tips listed above you may benefit from having a depression therapist hold you accountable while also helping you to process barriers to your success.
+Contact us today at 267-495-4951 or on our contact us page to see how we might be able to help.